belassiter/turn-seven/.github/AI_ASSISTANT_INSTRUCTIONS.md

 If an automated assistant (Copilot, CI agent, or other automation) edits this repository it MUST follow this verification flow before reporting a task as completed.

+IMPORTANT: To make verification explicit and foolproof for automated assistants, run the repository-wide post-edit checker after every code change.
+Prefer one of the following:

+- node ./scripts/ai-post-edit-check.js
+- pnpm -w run check

+The post-edit checker runs formatting, lint, tests and workspace build and it will exit non-zero if any step fails.
+The assistant MUST NOT report a task as completed until the post-edit checker succeeds.

 1. If the project provides a `pnpm verify:ai` script, run it.
 That script will attempt to:

    - Format changed files with Prettier